Financial-Times/biz-ops-client/README.md

 ### API

 All methods return a promise.
-If the API responds with any unsuccessful (non-20x) status code the promise will be rejected with the corresponding [HTTP error](#errors).
+If the API responds with an unsuccessful (non-20x) status code then the promise will be rejected with a corresponding [HTTP error](#errors).

 #### `graphQL.get(query: string, variables?: object)`